neuroephys-lab/neuroephys-lab.github.io/pages/Research.md

 <div id="Parkinson’s Disease" class="col-sm-12">
 		<h3>NEUROENGINEERING</h3>
 		<p>
 			Understanding complex neural systems at the functional level requires novel advanced tools which can only be created with a profound grasp of neurophysiology.
-Thus we neurophysiology with engineering approaches such as micro/nano-fabrication, materials engineering, electronics, systems engineering, signal processing and machine learning.
+Our interdisciplinary projects bring together researchers and students from biological and engineering sciences to solve complex problems requiring the integration of different fields of knowledge.
 		</p>
 </div>